Clint Frazier has a new home.

-Frazier, 27, was released by the Yankees a week ago after a disappointing five seasons with the organization that saw him consistently shuffling between Triple-A and the big leagues without ever reaching his full potential.
+Frazier, 27, was released by the Yankees a week ago after a disappointing five seasons with the organization that saw him consistently shuffling between Triple-A and the majors without ever reaching his full potential.

-Frazier was immensely hyped after joining the Yankees as the centerpiece in a trade with the Indians involving reliever Andrew Miller going to Cleveland in 2016.
+Frazier was immensely hyped since arriving to the Yankees as the center piece in a trade with the Indians involving relief pitcher Andrew Miller in 2016.

-Yankees general manager Brian Cashman described Frazier as someone with “legendary bat speed,” but he never fully lived up to expectations, struggling at the plate and in the field.
+Yankees GM Brian Cashman described Frazier as someone with “legendary bat speed,” but the prospect never fully lived up to expectations, struggling at the plate and in the field.

-Frazier appeared to have turned a corner in the pandemic-shortened 2020 season, recording eight home runs and 26 RBIs with a slash line of .267/.394/.511 in 39 games for a banged-up Yankees team before struggling again in 2021 and ultimately being released as the team traded for Joey Gallo.
+He appeared to have turned a corner in 2020, hitting eight home runs and 26 RBI with a slash line of .267/.394/.511 in 39 games for a banged-up Yankees team before struggling again in 2021 and ultimately being released as the team traded for Joey Gallo.

-He'll get a chance to make a mark with the Cubs as they continue to rebuild after selling off key core pieces of their team last July.
+He will get a chance to make a mark with the Cubs as they continue to rebuild after selling off key core pieces of their team last summer.